-(WRITTEN SPECIALLY FOR HORIZON Suggested reading: THE GURU; SELF-UNFOLDMENT)
+(WRITTEN SPECIALLY FOR HORIZON Suggested reading: The Guru; Self-Unfoldment)

-Narcotic Drugs
+Marcotic Drugs

-According to a recent author, drug in the Koran against drugs which beaddiction has existed since the very beginning of the human race.
+According to a recent author, drug addiction has existed since the very beginning of the human race.
 Opium was used by the men of the Stone Age.
 The Sumerians, Egyptians, and Greeks used opium in their magical and religious rites, and also rationed it to their armies.